Skip to content

 “In the West Bank, people just want their children to be safe”

 Throughout the conflict, tensions in the West Bank have steadily risen.
-More than 430 people have died and 4,690 have been injured.
-This is alongside the 32,600 people killed in Gaza, and the 1.5 million people living on a tiny stretch of land.
+This is alongside the tens of thousands of people killed in Gaza, and the 1.5 million people living on a tiny stretch of land.

 Visiting the ambulance dispatch and operations centre of the Palestine Red Crescent Society, we heard how call takers helped deliver babies by phone, when ambulances were unable to get there.